-It’s a familiar ritual when you arrive at a conference: go to the registration desk, tell them who you are and pick up a lanyard with your name badge on it.
-This card then displays a few key pieces of static information for the duration of the event – usually your name, job title, who you work for, and the event sponsors.
+It’s a familiar ritual when you arrive at a conference: pick up your lanyard and name badge at the registration desk.
+This card displays a few static details for the duration of the event — your name, job title, employer, and event sponsors.

 It’s an approach that has worked for decades, and while it’s effective, new technology means we can now take these name badges to another level.